maomaocun/DD-Ranking/README.md

 <!-- Hard label is tested -->
 <!-- Keep the same compression ratio, comparing with random selection -->
-**Performance benchmark**
+### Benchmark

 Revisit the original goal of dataset distillation:
 > The idea is to synthesize a small number of data points that do not need to come from the correct data distribution, but will, when given to the learning algorithm as training data, approximate the model trained on the original data.
+(Wang et al., 2020)
 >

-The evaluation method for DD-Ranking is grounded in the essence of dataset distillation, aiming to better reflect the information content of the synthesized data by assessing the following two aspects:
+The evaluation method for DD-Ranking is grounded in the essence of dataset distillation, aiming to better reflect the informativeness of the synthesized data by assessing the following two aspects:
 1. The degree to which the original dataset is recovered under hard labels (hard label recovery): $\text{HLR}=\text{Acc.}{\text{full-hard}}-\text{Acc.}{\text{syn-hard}}$.

 2. The improvement over random selection when using personalized evaluation methods (improvement over random): $\text{IOR}=\text{Acc.}{\text{syn-any}}-\text{Acc.}{\text{rdm-any}}$.